Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Conclusions

 \section{Conclusions}

 In this work, we have studied the correlation functions involving one bulk and two defect half-BPS operators in the context of the Wilson-line defect CFT in $\Nm=4$ SYM.
 This setup preserves many properties of $\Nm=4$ SYM without defects, such as supersymmetry, integrability and a large subset of conformal symmetry.
 Through a combination of non-perturbative constraints and perturbative insights, we derived novel results for external operators with arbitrary scaling dimensions at weak coupling.
 At next-to-leading order, we observe a cancellation of transcendental terms.
 This is explained through intricate relations between the OPE coefficients and the scaling dimensions, which follows from supersymmetry.
 It is unclear what the fate of this observation is in other models.
-In the strong-coupling regime, we provide results for the correlator $\vev{2 \hat{1} \hat{1}}$ up to next-to-leading order, and present partial results for the next-to-next-to-leading order contribution.
-In this case, the correlator is known up to a rational function of the spacetime cross-ratio, which is further constrained through sum rules in the gist of \cite{Levine:2023ywq}.
+In the strong-coupling regime, we provide results for the correlator $\vev{2 \hat{1} \hat{1}}$ up to next-to-leading order, combining the calculation of Witten diagrams with the known non-perturbative constraints.
+In this case the correlator includes logarithmic terms.
+Using this result we extract some previously unknown conformal data at strong coupling that also include the contribution of higher-trace operators.